cesium/guides/src/pages/docs/git.md

 git switch -c <YOUR INITIALS>/<FEATURE>
 ```

 Your initials correspond to the first letter of your first and last name respectively, in lowercase.
 So, for example, if my name is John Doe, that would be `jd`.
 The feature corresponds to what you are working with.
 This should be very short (a couple of words maximum) and descriptive.
-Words should be separated by a hifen (`-`).
+Words should be separated by a hyphen (`-`).
 For example, if John Doe was working on implementing a new team page, that could be `new-team-page`.
 Putting it all together, the command would be

 ```
 git switch -c jd/new-team-page